 Insights from NHNAI academic network:

-What the participants in the discussions are expressing is a paradox that Sherry Turkle illustrates through the title of her book “Alone together” (2015)[1], with the concern that young people are no longer investing in human relationships, and that more is expected of technologies than of humans.
-This is what two young girls in Australia have shown, considering that communication via machines is part of the natural course of things.
-The girls, ages 12 and 10, found themselves trapped in a storm drain.
-They didn’t call for help, but used their cell phones to change their Facebook status to inform others that they were in danger.
-As a result, a friend who was online and had seen their status change called emergency services[2].
-The fire department would have been able to rescue them much more quickly if they had contacted them, but these girls saw this technology as the only means of communication.
-On a deeper level, for Sherry Turkle, the worry lies in the power of digital technologies to orient our being-in-the-world towards a mode of being connected to machines, and to lead the subject to consider himself in the mode of an object.
-Indeed, the risk is that our “self” is transformed into an online “object-self,” where we treat each other more and more like objects and in an expeditious manner.
-The most telling example is certainly email.
-Emails are a cognitive load in themselves, but sometimes they’re messages from friends or colleagues that we say we need to “deal with” or get rid of so we can cross them off our to-do list, as if we were talking about our dustbins.
-Ultimately, the danger is that we lose the feeling of being alive, the way of being-in-the-world that preserves a certain dignity and authenticity, and that only human relationships and physical contact can provide.
-In the age of artificial intelligence and our ultra-connected lives, it seems necessary to strike a balance so as to benefit from what AI can bring us, while preserving those precious human contacts that largely define our humanity, notably through certain attributes.
-The human voice is to Sherry Turkle what the face is to Levinas[3].
+Ultimately, the danger is that we lose the feeling of being alive, the way of being-in-the-world that preserves a certain dignity and authenticity, and that only human relationships and face-to-face contact can provide.
+AI has the potential to be a weapon of mass destruction upon the world’s educational system.
+It needs to be disarmed and instead harnessed as a source of power to assist humans to become better people rather than harm us by enabling the worst parts of our natures.
+Thus, it seems necessary to strike a balance so as to benefit from what AI can bring us, while preserving those precious human contacts that largely define our humanity, notably through certain attributes.
+The human voice is to Sherry Turkle what the face is to Levinas.[2]
 For Sherry Turkle, it is in the voice that the range of human emotions and the singularity of being are transmitted and heard.
 For Levinas, it is through the face that the other appears to me in his or her fragility, vulnerability and singularity, which calls for an ethical injunction to protect and not to harm.
 The face is an interface that enables us to enter into a relationship with others, and through them, with humanity.
 This raises the question of whether the danger threatening humanity, with relationships mostly at a distance and mostly faceless, is not indifference to the other, and with it, the loss of concern for humanity.

 [1] Turkle, S. (2015).
 Seuls ensemble.
 De plus en plus de technologies de moins en moins de relations humaines. Échappée (L’).